SaikatTalukder7/SaikatTalukder7/README.md

 # 💫 About Me:
-I'm a student at Metropolitan University, bangladesh.<br>I'm currently learning c, c++, html and js.
+I'm a student at Metropolitan University, bangladesh.<br>I'm currently learning c++, html and js.

 ## 🌐 Socials: